-Comments raised by local people during Neighbourhood Plan consultation events and through the IFNP Residents' Questionnaire6, together with consultations organised by Brentwood Borough Council (BBC) for the production of the Brentwood Local Development Plan (LDP) include:
+Comments raised by local people during Neighbourhood Plan consultation events and through the IFNP Residents' Questionnaire6, together with consultations organised by Brentwood Borough Council (BBC) for the production of the adopted Brentwood Local Plan (BLP) include:

-- Acceptance of the need to accommodate sustainable housing development in accordance with the LDP and ensure that the development of sites is appropriate for the village. - Ensure that the design, style and density of new housing are in keeping with the character of the parish and the rural environment and that it is sustainable, free from flood risk and includes adequate parking provision and appropriate landscaping. - Ensure that the mix of housing types and supply of social and affordable housing meets the needs of the parish. - Increase the provision of bungalows and smaller homes for elderly people in particular.
+- Acceptance of the need to accommodate sustainable housing development in accordance with the LDP and ensure that the development of sites is appropriate for the village - Ensure that the design, style and density of new housing are in keeping with the character of the parish and the rural environment and that it is sustainable, free from flood risk and includes adequate parking provision and appropriate landscaping - Ensure that the mix of housing types and supply of social and affordable housing meets the needs of the parish - Increase the provision of bungalows and smaller homes for elderly people in particular

 In relation to the future housing requirements of the area, the IFNP Residents' Questionnaire identified that the greatest needs in the area are for three or four bedroom market housing and bungalows.
 Housing needs identified in the parish through the questionnaire were consistent with the types of houses existing residents would like to see built in the area, where the preference was for two to four bedroom properties.
-The questionnaire also identified support for more affordable homes, starter homes and housing for older people within the parish.
+The questionnaire also identified evidence base on the parish council website www.ingateston-fryerningpc.gov.uk support for more affordable homes, starter homes and housing for older people within the parish.